 How To Understand Your 5498-SA Form

-Each year, HSA providers are required to send a copy of Form 5498-SA to all HSA accountholders (unless the accountholder took all the funds out of their HSA that year and didn’t make any contributions).
+Each year, HSA providers are required to send a copy of Form 5498-SA to all HSA account holders who made contributions in that tax year.

-Form 5498-SA is sent out by the beginning of June.
+Form 5498-SA is typically sent out at the beginning of June (in 2021, Form 5498-SA was sent out later in June due to the extended HSA contribution deadline).
 It doesn’t need to be filed with your taxes; it’s provided for informational purposes.
-We recommend comparing it against your tax return and keeping it for your records.

 Trustee information: You’ll see the name, address, and number of your HSA trustee here.
 If you have an HSA through HealthSavings, you’ll see FPS Trust listed here.

 “Void” box: If this box is checked, your HSA provider is informing the IRS that your HSA is void.

 “Corrected” box: If this box is checked, the IRS had previously received incorrect information and your HSA provider is correcting the information.

 Box 1: This box is only for contributions made to Archer MSAs.
 If you don’t have an Archer MSA, you’ll get a value of zero for this box.

 Box 2: This box shows the total contributions made in 2020 to your HSA.
 Important: This includes any IRA-to-HSA transfers and any contributions made in 2020 for 2019.

 Box 3: This box shows the total contributions to your HSA made in 2021 for 2020.